VegaDeftwing/PinkTromboneVCV/README.md

   - [ ] Nose len

     > At least for now this doesn't appear to do anything, but I haven't yet figured out how to colse the pallete / use the nose, so that makes sense.
+    >
+    > ...
+Okay, obviously it does something.
+Set the nose length to 44 (the same as `n`, which I still don't know what is) and it seems to be closer to the web version now?

   - [ ] Tip & Lip start